MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 ## Version Storage Behavior

-Version storage on SharePoint Sites is determined by several factors including version history limits applied on the library and user deletion activity.
-Additionally, it's influenced by whether the site is set to read-only and by content subject to retention policies or labels or marked as a record.
+Version storage in SharePoint is determined by several factors including limits configured on a library, user deletion activity, or retention policies.
+The following table enumerates the various scenarios and expected version storage behavior:

 The following table enumerates the scenarios and the expected version storage behavior: